Buying Opinions: Introduction

 Our study belongs to the literature on delegated expertise, pioneered by \cite{lambert1986executive}, \cite{demski1987delegated} and \cite{osband1989optimal}, in which a principal hires an agent to collect payoff relevant information.
 The central theme of this literature is incentive design for effective information acquisition and communication.

-There are three recent papers that are close to this one. \cite{rappoport2017incentivizing} also study contracting for flexible information acquisition; while the true state cannot be contracted upon, they assume that the posterior generated by the agent’s choice of distribution is verifiable and contractible.
-Among other things, they show that the first best can be achieved whenever the agent is risk averse and is not subject to limited liability, or risk neutral and subject to limited liability.\footnote{\cite{bizzotto2020information} consider a similar problem.
-However, they do not require the message space to be the set of posteriors, and they only allow the agent to deviate to a ``default'' distribution, instead of any Bayes-plausible distribution.} \cite{zermeno2011} and \cite{clark2021contracts} study contracting environments in which both information acquisition and decision making are delegated to the agent.
-In \cite{zermeno2011}, the action is assumed to be observable and contractible; and his main focus is the interaction between the variables on which the transfer schemes can depend (e.g., the true state and the principal's payoff from the action) and whether contracts specify transfer scheme menus. \cite{clark2021contracts} assume that the agent acquires information flexibly subject to an upper bound on the cost and that both action and the state are contractible.
-Their main result is that any Pareto optimal contract can be decomposed into a fraction of output, a state-dependent transfer, and an optimal distortion.
+There are five recent papers that are close to ours: the already referenced \cite{rappoport2017incentivizing}, who also study contracting for flexible information acquisition, but where the posterior generated by the agent’s choice of distribution is verifiable and contractible;\footnote{\cite{bizzotto2020information} consider a similar problem.
+However, they only allow the agent to deviate to a ``default'' distribution, instead of any Bayes-plausible distribution.
+Also related is \cite{yoder2022designing}, who generalizes the two-state (risk-neutral agent) environment of \cite{rappoport2017incentivizing} by incorporating a screening problem: the agent's marginal cost of acquiring information ($\kappa$) is his private information. \cite{wang2022contracting} subsequently generalizes this to \(n\) states.} \cite{zermeno2011}; \cite{sharma}; \cite{clark2021contracts}; and \cite{muller}. \cite{zermeno2011} and \cite{clark2021contracts} both explore contracting environments in which both information acquisition and decision making are delegated to an agent. \citeauthor{zermeno2011}'s focus is the interaction between the variables on which the transfer schemes can depend and whether contracts specify transfer scheme menus. \cite{clark2021contracts} show that any Pareto-optimal contract can be decomposed into a fraction of output, a state-dependent transfer, and an optimal distortion.

+\cite{sharma} and \cite{muller} are especially related.
+The former explores a two-state version of our environment with a risk-neutral agent and limited liability (and a low outside option).
+Our Proposition \ref{llbinds} is; therefore, a generalization of their elegant characterization result (Theorem 1).
+The latter work introduces a strikingly useful object--the ignorance equivalent--for studying rational inattention problems.
+As an application, they show that a principal can efficiently acquire information through a risk-neutral agent with only an \textit{ex ante} participation constraint.